codeurjc-students/2025-MyMLB/README.md

 When clicking **"Fav Teams"** in the [headers](#2-headers), the user will be redirected to this page, displaying all the teams marked as favourite.
 Each team includes a button to remove it from the favourite list.

+If the user clicks on any of these teams, it will be redirected to the [Team Information Team](#13-team-information).

 ### 10: Ticket Selection

 ![TicketSelection Screen](images/screens/SelectTicket.png)

+On this page, the user will be able to select the ticket type and the amount of the tickets they wish to purchase.
+To help with this selection, a map of the stadium will be displayed on the left side of the page.

+> [!NOTE]
+> It has not yet been decided whether the stadium map will be a generic one or specific to each stadium.

+The possible seats that the user can choose are the following:
+- Home Plate
+- First Base
+- Third Base
+- Right Field
+- Center Field
+- Left Field

 ### 11: Ticket Purchase